AIR QUALITY FORECAST

 We rate the air as GOOD, MODERATE, UNHEALTHY FOR SENSITIVE GROUPS, UNHEALTHY, VERY UNHEALTHY, although we rarely reach “unhealthy” levels here on the island.

 We believe that a Pollen Forecast is an essential part of any forecasting system as around 20% of islanders suffer with Pollen Allergies to some degree!
-However, our Forecast is rather unique as it covers 6 different areas (5 coastal locations and 1 “inland” area), this means that you can nearly always find an area on the island to bring you relief.
+However, our Forecast is rather unique as it covers 6 different areas (5 coastal locations and 1 “inland” area), this means that you can usually find an area on the island to bring you relief.

 A MONTH BY MONTH GUIDE TO POLLEN TYPES